 Kakdi Koshimbir, also known as Khamang Kakdi, is a simple, easy-to-make, refreshing Maharashtrian cucumber salad bursting with crunch and flavor.

 Sabudana (Tapioca or Sago) Khichdi is a perfect course for breakfast or can be had for an afternoon snack with tea.
 This recipe also includes carrots and green peas to make it more healthy and nutritious.

 Masale Bhaat is a delicious Maharashtrian one-pot rice dish filled with vegetables and mildly flavored with spices and garnishing.
 This recipe can be prepared in a pressure cooker or in instant pot.

 Poha Chivda is a delicious savory snack that is sweet, tangy, and crunchy — made of crispy roasted poha (flattened rice) peanuts, cashews, almonds, and other seasonings.

 A popular Gujarat delicacy made from semolina that can be enjoyed as an afternoon snack.
 This recipe can be made in a pressure cooker or in an instant pot.

-Poha is an easy and delicious Indian breakfast made with flattened rice, onion, potatoes, and seasoned with mild spices, curry leaves, peanuts and cilantro.
+Poha is an easy and delicious Indian breakfast made with flattened rice, onion, and potatoes, and seasoned with mild spices, curry leaves, peanuts, and cilantro.
 This recipe also makes up for a quick mid-day snack.

 Varan Bhat is a lentil stew made with Arhar dal (pigeon pea lentils) and is part of the Ganesh Chaturthi prasadam.
 Steamed rice with a dollop of ghee is the perfect combination for this stew.